 Air Personality Krystina Ramey knows how to make an impression.
-She has networked toward a great future by being bold and taking the initiative to make things happen instead of waiting for gigs to come to her.
+She networks by being bold to make things happen instead of waiting for gigs to come to her.

-In the weeks following Morning Show Boot Camp, three program directors asked me about her for a potential opening.
-One of those managers wasn’t even at Boot Camp.
-He heard about her from others who were there.
+In the weeks following Morning Show Boot Camp, three program directors asked me about her.
+One manager wasn’t even at Boot Camp, but heard about her from others who were.

-She managed to make an impression by being prepared, asking questions and participating in the sessions.
+She made an impression by being prepared, asking questions and participating in the sessions.

-Boot Camp is a great place to put your name on the map.
-It’s an investment in the future and it’s not that expensive if you follow these tips.
+Boot Camp is an investment and it’s not that expensive if you follow these tips.

 But being involved at conventions is just where it begins.
 That alone won’t get that gig.
 Now it’s time to network to get work.

 Out of site is out of mind.
-And decision makers have short attention spans, just like listeners.
+Decision makers have short attention spans, just like listeners.

-Be sure to exchange a business card that links to your personality website.
-It’s ideal if the card includes a photo as a reminder of the initial contact.
-And make sure to get their card as well to remind you to get in touch a few days later.
+Exchange a business card that links to a personality website.
+It’s ideal if the card includes a photo as a reminder.
+And make sure to get their card to remind you to get in touch later.

 Each new connection is a lead.
-Once contact is made, follow up on the lead to stay top of mind with a personal email that shows how engaging you are.
-But don’t stop there.
-Also send a personal thank you card via good old fashioned snail mail.
+Follow up to stay top of mind, but don’t stop there.
+Send a personal thank you card via good old fashioned snail mail.
 This will stand out as personal and thoughtful.